Photosynthesis/make-smart-rat-trap/README.md

-make-smart-rat-trap
+Arduino sketch for the Smart Rat Trap Make article
 ===================

-Arduino sketch for the Smart Rat Trap featured in Make magazine